1984Doc/AI-Scribe/README.md

 Example instructions for running on a single machine:

 I will preface that this will run slowly if you are not using a GPU but will demonstrate the capability.
-If you have an NVidia RTX-based card, the below instructions can be modified using Koboldcpp.exe rather than koboldcpp_nocuda.exe and consider a GPTQ rather than a GGUF model if you have sufficient VRAM.
+If you have an NVidia RTX-based card, the below instructions can be modified using Koboldcpp.exe rather than koboldcpp_nocuda.exe.

 Install Python 3.10.9 HERE.  (if the hyperlink doesn't work https://www.python.org/downloads/release/python-3109/ ).
 Make sure you click the checkbox to select "Add Python to Path."